 It is mostly useful to perform the above-mentioned steps soon after you receive your essay topic.
 If, at this stage, you are not sure what to include, ask your tutor or seek help from a peer to make sure that you are doing the right thing.

 After finishing the first six steps, when you feel confident that you can proceed, create a more rigorous essay outline.

-VII.
-Skim through lecture handouts or course material and start to create a more in-depth outline.
+7. Skim through handouts or course material and start to create a more in-depth outline.
 Review your lecture notes, and write down if you find something relevant to the task.

 · Be vigilant; your outline must not become too complex, keep it relevant to the essay topic.